 You may already know this intuitively, and clinical studies can also back it up.
 A 2020 study showed that “high dietary restraint” fuels feelings of guilt and worry about food.

 This is the vicious cycle that many of us know all too well.
 We eat “too much” of something that’s “too unhealthy” and then we feel guilty.
 In response to those pestering thoughts, “why do I feel guilty after eating?!” we attempt to regain control by restricting our diet.

-We want these rules to prevent us from eating too much or too unhealthy again, but in reality they actually trigger more overeating.
-Because for every restriction, there is an equal and opposite binge.
+We want these rules to prevent us from eating too much or too unhealthy again, but in reality they actually trigger more overeating due to the restrict-binge cycle: for every restriction, there is an equal and opposite binge.

 This is the downward spiral of guilt and overeating.
-What can we do to effectively cope?
+What can we do to effectively cope without food?

 How to Stop Feeling Guilty After Eating: 5 Steps to Squash Food Guilt!

 My approach to stopping overeating focuses on psychology and spirituality (Psycho-Spiritual Wellness).
 I’ve found that once we have our mental and spiritual house in good shape, we naturally fall into healthy patterns around food.

 Although I don’t normally talk about food — because it naturally corrects itself once we get back in touch with intuition — I find that it’s an essential step when there’s a persistent feeling of guilt after eating.

 Here are 5 ways that you can stop feeling bad or guilty after eating by addressing your psychology: